-The W25Q256JV also provides another Write Protect method using the Individual Block Locks.
-Each 64KB block (except the top and bottom blocks, total of 510 blocks) and each 4KB sector within the top/bottom blocks (total of 32 sectors) are equipped with an Individual Block Lock bit.
-When the lock bit is 0, the corresponding sector or block can be erased or programmed; when the lock bit is set to 1, Erase or Program commands issued to the corresponding sector or block will be ignored.
+The W25Q02JV also provides another Write Protect method using the Individual Block Locks.
+Each 64KB block (except the top and bottom blocks of each 512Mb die, total of 4088 blocks) and each 4KB sector within the top/bottom blocks of each die (total of 128 sectors) are equipped with an Individual Block Lock bit.
+When the lock bit is 0, the corresponding sector or block can be erased or programmed; when the lock bit is set to 1, Erase or Program instructions issued to the corresponding sector or block will be ignored.
 When the device is powered on, all Individual Block Lock bits will be 1, so the entire memory array is protected from Erase/Program.
 An "Individual Block Unlock (39h)" instruction must be issued to unlock any specific sector or block.